The only cookies in use on this website are the functional ones that Weebly does not allow us to turn off.

 1. Core Courses Core courses are offered yearly and usually more than once in a given year, based on demand.
 Candidates must enroll, participate in, and successfully complete each course to earn credit.
 If your schedule allows, ATEEG encourages, though not required, that candidates try to complete all three courses in the same year.
 To provide flexibility, candidates can start with any of the core courses offered.
 For each of the three (3) core courses, participants complete online, asynchronous work FIRST, then attend a 1 - 1.5 day in-person workshop with instructors held at various locations across the state.
 The core courses are:

-The 2025 schedule for the course offerings and other ATEEG events are listed in the blue column (on right) of this page.
-Registrations and more details about these courses/events are linked to each of the course/event titles.
-Just click on the purple titles to learn more.
 2. Specialization Hours Specialization hours are earned when attending professional development opportunities (workshops, trainings, conferences, etc...) offered in the state that advances the candidate's EE content knowledge and skills.
 You may begin accruing the required 30 hours once you are registered and participating in your first core course.
 More details about the specialization hours requirement are covered in an ATEEG Orientation meeting all new ATEEG candidates attend with the Program Administrator once enrolled in their first core course.
 3. Independent Study The Independent Study is the culminating project that allows EE Certification candidates to apply and demonstrate their EE knowledge and skills in an area of interest.
 The candidate starts the Independent Study process after having completed all three (3) core courses.
-There will be a Zoom mini-workshop in June 2025 to talk specifically about this EE Certification requirement.
-However, the Independent Study is always touched on in each of core courses to help participants understand how the course topics help set candidates up for success with the Independent Study.
-In addition, more details about the Independent Study requirement are covered in an ATEEG Orientation meeting all new ATEEG candidates attend with the Program Administrator once enrolled in their first core course. |
+There will be a Zoom mini-workshop to talk specifically about this EE Certification requirement.
+However, the Independent Study is always touched on in each of the core courses to help participants understand how the course topics set candidates up for success with the Independent Study.
+In addition, more details about the Independent Study requirement are discussed during an ATEEG Orientation meeting (all new ATEEG candidates attend) with the Program Administrator once enrolled in their first core course. |

 Environmental Education Alliance, Inc.